InsightsPlugin/Insights/README.md

 [bStats]: https://bstats.org/plugin/bukkit/Insights/7272
 <!-- End of variables block -->

 # Insights
+Insights is a plugin which scans arbitrary regions and applies block limitations on them.
+Insights' limits are super configurable, allowing for group limits, individual (permission-based) limits, and tile limits.
+Each limit is able to be bypassed through permissions, which you can customize in the limits configuration.

+Insights applies a mapreduce design pattern to perform scans asynchronously, thus keeping the main thread free from counting materials.
+Insights also provides an extensive developer API to create your own custom defined region addons, or to perform arbitrary scans and process those.

-For the description of this plugin, please refer to SpigotMC: https://www.spigotmc.org/resources/56489/
+For a full description of this plugin, please refer to SpigotMC: https://www.spigotmc.org/resources/56489/

 [![Java CI with Gradle](https://github.com/FrankHeijden/Insights/workflows/Java%20CI%20with%20Gradle/badge.svg?branch=master)](https://github.com/FrankHeijden/Insights/actions)
 [![](https://jitpack.io/v/FrankHeijden/Insights.svg)](https://jitpack.io/#FrankHeijden/Insights)